 JILL MCCABE JOHNSON

-Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards and on the OILF Board of Directos.
+Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea, which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards, and she serves on the OILF Board of Directors.
 Jill is also the author of the nonfiction chapbook Borderlines.
-She serves as series editor for the "Being What Makes You" anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit, Artsmith, providing artist residencies, a reading series, workshops, and other educational events.
-She earned her MFA in Creative Writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln where she served as the Louise Van Sickle Fellow in Poetry.
+She serves as series editor for the “Being What Makes You” anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit Artsmith, which provides artist residencies, a reading series, workshops, and other educational events.
+She earned her MFA in creative writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln, where she served as the Louise Van Sickle Fellow in Poetry.
 Jill is dedicated to protecting the beauty and riches of our planet for future generations.
 And eating good food.
 These endeavors are not mutually exclusive.